TEGDV/QuantitativeSystemsEngineering/year1/planning/week1.md

 * **Execution:**
     1. Read through every single note you took this week.
     2. Create a "Weak Points" list.
 Write down the 1-3 concepts that you feel least confident about.
     3. Create the `week_02.md` file.
-The first task for next week will be to attack the items on your "Weak Points" list before moving on to new material.
+The first task for next week will be to attack the items on your "Weak Points" list.
-    4. Outline the new topics for Week 2: CS:APP Ch.
-2 (Floating Point), Math Lectures 5-6.
+    4. Outline the new topics for Week 2 in Year1.md

 ---

-This is the standard.
-There is no deviation.
+The plan is updated.
+The mission is unchanged.